TrueSparrowSystems/prompt-eval-be/README.md

 ```

-8. Copy the contents of .env.sample file in .env file and add the values for all env variables.
+9. Copy the contents of .env.sample file in .env file and add the values for all env variables.
+10. Generate OPENAI_API_KEY using this [link](https://platform.openai.com/account/api-keys) and update the same in .env
-9. Run the api server using following command
+11. Run the api server using following command

 ```sh { language=sh }
 python manage.py runserver 8000